Outreach Program & Services

 When reaching out to the Family Violence Crisis Line, here's what you can expect:

-Crisis Intervention Workers (CIW) available to answer your call 24/7, every day of the year.
+• Crisis Intervention Workers (CIW) are available to answer your call 24/7, every day of the year

-No requirement to be in immediate crisis to make a call.
+• No requirement to be in an immediate crisis to make a call

-Upon greeting, a CIW will inquire about your needs and provide assistance accordingly.
+• Upon greeting, a CIW will inquire about your needs and assist accordingly

 Outreach